mdjunior/anomalia/README.md

 anomalia
 ========

-anomalia is a plugin for nfsen that detects anomalies in TCP connections based on the flow analysis.
+anomalia is a plugin for nfsen that detects anomalies in TCP/UDP connections based on the flow analysis.